Ferraah/XIOS_Coupling/4_apple/README.md

 # Monodirectional coupling of a single field with no restart file (Parallel send)

-Same scenario as `1_singlefield`, but the sending of the field is parallelized on multiple instances of `ocn`.
+Same scenario as `1_singlefield`, but the sending of the field is parallelized on multiple instances of `ocn` following the "Apple" paradigm

 # Modifications